lonycell/grafana.v7/docs/sources/features/datasources/influxdb.md

 +++
-title = "Using InfluxDB in Grafana" description = "Guide for using InfluxDB in Grafana" keywords = ["grafana", "influxdb", "guide"] type = "docs" aliases = ["/docs/grafana/latest/datasources/influxdb"]
+title = "Using InfluxDB in ThingSPIN" description = "Guide for using InfluxDB in ThingSPIN" keywords = ["grafana", "influxdb", "guide"] type = "docs" aliases = ["/docs/grafana/latest/datasources/influxdb"]